THE EDUCATION OF CARE EXPERIENCED CHILDREN 2021-2022

 What do previous students say about the course?

-Click here to listen to students describing their experience of the course, why they signed up and what advice they’d give anyone thinking of joining the course.
+Click below to listen to students describing their experience of the course, why they signed up and what advice they’d give anyone thinking of joining the course.
 Please note that these students took part in the pre-covid face to face sessions.
-The 2021 course will be entirely online.
+The course is now entirely online.

 Listen to four students who are coming to the end of the stand-alone module [lasts 15 minutes 32 seconds]